dtaht/blog-cerowrt/content/post/selective_unprotect.md

 you will lose some packets you don't want to lose, and - in the case of the media or rate control acting perfectly - you still need some way of dropping or marking packets further up the queue - but it would help.

+Now - 10 years later, I've also realized that merely turning retries way down until the backlog clears is overly damaging (you just need to do it inside of an RTT), so you could apply the "lower the retry rate" periodically triggered much like how pie works.

 ## Ack thinning